goodhamgupta/serving/REPORT.md

 > **The AutoRound quantization was applied only to the text tower (language model).
 The vision tower remains unchanged in FP16/BF16.** This means memory improvements are observed in the text encoding workloads.

-> ⚠️ **Backend Limitation**: The optimal quantization backend (`gptqmodel>=2.0`) could not be installed due to compatibility issues.
-The benchmarks use a fallback backend which does not provide the expected throughput improvements.
-With the proper backend installed, the quantized model should show **improved throughput** over the base model.

 ---

 ## Test Environment